madnight/dotfiles-mobile/README.md

 +  i3 - as Window Manager
 +  vim - as editor
 +  j4-dmenu-desktop - to run programs
-+  xdotool - for window movement in xfce4
 +  compton - as compositor to avoid tearing

 CURRENT: